cardano-foundation/developer-portal/docs/stake-pool-guide/introduction-to-cardano.md

 id: introduction-to-cardano
 title: (Re)introduction into Cardano
 sidebar_label: (Re)introduction into Cardano
-description: (Re)introduction into Cardano: why stake pools are needed on Cardano & how they work
+description: "(Re)introduction into Cardano: why stake pools are needed on Cardano & how they work"
 image: ../img/og-developer-portal.png
 ---